 The new Pope left him in Milan so he could draw the Italian bishops into the spirit of the Second Vatican Council.

-The reverse side of the medal has the coat of arms of Blessed Paul VI, and his name, and the inscription, In Nomine Domini: in the Name of the Lord.
+The reverse side of the medal has the coat of arms of (now) Pope St. Paul VI, and his name, and the inscription, In Nomine Domini: in the Name of the Lord.

 The medal measures 36 mm in diameter, is in excellent condition, and is from 1958.